Is Ice Cream Good or Bad For Bodybuilding? (Pros & Cons)

 4. Slowly add the wet ingredients to the dry ingredients.
 Mix until the batter comes together.

-5. Using an ice cream scoop, drop batter onto the greased cookie sheets.
+5. Using an ice cream scoop, drop the batter onto the greased cookie sheets.

-6. Bake cookies for 10 minutes or until the tops of the cookies become dry.
+6. Bake cookies for 10 minutes or until the tops become dry.

 7. Let cookies cool on baking sheets for 5 minutes.
 Remove from sheets and allow to cool completely.